• About |

 ADVERTISEMENT

-There is something exciting when you witness the water cascading down the waterfall.
+Something is exciting when you witness the water cascading down the waterfall.
 Given the diversity in the landscapes India has, it is gifted with some of the best waterfalls in the world.

 Here are the top 10 stunning waterfalls in India that will take your breath away: